 Self-Deception was measured using the Self-Deception Enhancement (SDE) subscale from the Balanced Inventory of Desirable Response (Paulhus, 1991).
 Their 20 items measure sincere beliefs in desirable self-descriptions on a 7 point-scale, ranging from 0 = completely false to 6 = completely true (e. g.
 “I am a completely rational person”, “I never regret my decisions”).
 Cronbach’s alpha coefficient was .84 at T1 and .86 at T2.

 Sexist attitudes were measured using the Ambivalent Sexism Inventory (Glick & Fiske, 1996).
 It contains two subscales, ranging from 0 = totally disagree to 5 = totally agree; Hostile sexism is defined as the conventional prejudice against women (e.g., “Women seek to gain power by getting control over men”; T1 = .88 and T2 = .91).
 Benevolent sexism is defined as an attitude that idealizes women playing the traditional female role, which reflects subjectively positive feelings toward this type of woman (e.g., “Many women have a quality of Purity that few men possess”; T1 = .87 and T2 = .91).

+Statistical Analysis

+For the analysis, we used Latent Profile Analysis (LPA) and Latent Transition Analysis (LTA) to estimate the latent classes present in the sample in T1 and T2.
+LPA is a cross-sectional mixture analysis where a latent class variable is estimated from continuous observed indicators.
+LTA is a longitudinal mixture analysis where one latent class variable is estimated per wave, offering individual transitions in class membership.

+So, Latent profile analysis (LPA) let us use person-centered statistical approaches to mimic higher-order interaction terms (Lanza, Rhodes, Nix, & Greenberg, 2010) and answer the research question about how the five moral foundations are organized within individuals or, what is the same, to find homogenous subtypes of men convicted of IPV based on the five moral foundations.
+Cataloging interactive effects as subtypes is practical in that it offers a brief and simple summary of complicated relationships (Robins, John, & Caspi, 1998).
+Latent Transition Analysis (LTA) combines the prevalence of latent profile membership (or LPA) with the incidence of membership transitions over time in those latent profiles (Bray, Lanza, & Collins 2010), what allow us to know the evolution of the profiles from T1 to T2.

 Results